li9i/linux-utils.md/git.md

 This tells Git to automatically prefer the changes from branch `b` (the `theirs` side during `rebase`) whenever conflicts occur.

 > [!CAUTION]
-> Use this with caution: automatically discarding changes from `master` may unintentionally remove important updates.
+> Automatically discarding changes from `master` may unintentionally remove important updates.

 ## Remove changes introduced by commit